iOffice/ioffice.github.io/api/api.md

 All endpoints in the document are relative to this url.

-Note: on development servers this will be http over port 8080 so there will be a need to specify protocol, but default to https (if not specified)

 ## Authentication
 In order to authenticate your request, in each request include the following in the request headers.
 All requests are over **HTTPS**.